Pila (gastropod): Description

+Its movement is sluggish.
+When it needs to breathe, it seeks the surface and convolutes the left wing of the neck into a rigid tube.
+While it inhales, it flexes its tentacles and slowly retracts its head, receiving air at the tip of the siphon.
+It is tenacious of life.

 Distribution

 Distribution of the genus Pila include Africa, Madagascar, southern Asia and Indo-Pacific islands.
 It is amphibious in nature and can undergo summer sleep or aestivation under drought condition.
 It is generally found in lakes, pools, and sometimes even in the river streams where aquatic vegetation like Vallisneria, Pistia are found in large amount for food.

-External Features
+External features

-When viewed from ventral side facing the collumella towards the observer, the collumella rotates clockwise or Dextral.
+When viewed from ventral side facing the columella towards the observer, the columella rotates clockwise or dextral.

 Species

 Species within the genus Pila include: